 People do not simply "like" Cher.
 More than six decades of show business success demonstrate unequivocally that she is, and has always been, far more than "liked."
 Continually referenced, adored, and examined, Cher belongs in the exclusive pantheon of performers who have not only outlasted all of their peers but have, generation after generation, stubbornly navigated the transient whims of public taste and carved a permanent place for themselves in the hearts and minds of music, television, film, and pop culture enthusiasts worldwide.

-Let us not ramble through the usual Cher litany here: the chart-topping records, the multiple hit TV series, the acclaimed acting career, the Academy Award, the endless covers of every magazine from Vanity Fair and Vogue to Time and Newsweek.
+Let us not ramble through the usual Cher litany here: the chart-topping records, the multiple hit TV series, the acclaimed acting career, the Academy Award, the Rock & Roll Hall of Fame induction, the endless covers of every magazine from Vanity Fair, People, and Vogue to Esquire, Interview, Time, and Newsweek.
 No. Instead, let us contemplate this extraordinary woman's ongoing status as an empress of popular culture, the incarnation of so many millions of people's dreams and aspirations.

 But we'll get to that.
 Here's the overview for those who may have been chained in a cave for the last six decades.